FernaToty/ArcadeLovers/docs/index.md

-# ARCADELOVERS Studios
+# ARCADE LOVERS Studios
-# Project I: 1943 Battle of Midway
+# Project I: 1943 The Battle of Midway

 Specialized in Games Development